2nd Assault Amphibian Battalion: World War II

 The Second Amphibian Tractor Battalion was commissioned on March 18, 1942, in San Diego, California.
 The battalion was an organic unit of the 2nd Marine Division, composed of a Headquarters and Service Company and three letter companies, all equipped with the Landing Vehicle Tracked-1 (LVT-1).

-Disabled U.S. LVTs and a Japanese Type 95 light tank on Tarawa litter the beach after the battle.
+Disabled US LVTs and a Japanese Type 95 light tank on Tarawa litter the beach after the battle.

 Guadalcanal

 In November 1942 the battalion was relocated to Wellington, New Zealand where it continued training for follow on amphibious operations.
 Company H from 2d Tracks arrived at Tulagi on October 9 as part of other reinforcements from the 2nd Marine Division.

 Tarawa

 The battalion left New Zealand along with the rest of the 2nd Marine Division on November 1, 1943.
 While participating in a practice landing against Mele Bay, Efate on November 8, the battalion was also preparing to receive 50 new LVT-2 amphibian tractors.
 The new LVT-2s were placed into Company A-1 which was stood up with additional personnel from the 1st Amphibian Tractor Battalion, 2d Light Tank Battalion and 2d Special Weapons Battalion.
 Tarawa marked the first time the LVT-2 Water Buffalo participated in combat operations.
 The battalion's LVTs took part in the first, second, and third waves of landings at Tarawa on November 20, 1943.
 The first wave across the beach consisted of 42 LVT-1s each carrying 18 Marines and 45 LVT-2's each with 20 Marines.

 The battalion's LVTs provided a continuous supply of ammunition, reinforcements, and ferrying back of the wounded.
 Of 125 vehicles used (50 new LVT-2s and 75 LVT-1s), only 35 remained operational by the end of the first day, continuing to ferry men and supplies across the coral reef and through the shallows to the beach.
 The Battle of Tarawa resulted in 32 killed in action and 68 missing Marines for the battalion.
 Among the dead was the battalion's commanding officer, Major Henry C. Drewes, who was posthumously awarded the Silver Star for his heroic actions under fire before being killed on the first day of the battle.
 Following the assault on Tarawa the battalion was sent to Hawaii where it established itself at the newly created Camp Henry C. Drewes and began receiving new equipment, men and supplies and also began training for its next combat operation.